ArtFXDev/silex-doc/docs/td/Silex/Client/context.md

 sidebar_position: 10
 ---

-Silex is context sensitive, the all point of actions is that the same action will depend of where you are executing it from.
+Silex is context sensitive, the whole point of actions is that the same action will depend on where you are executing it from.
 The context is defined by two factors :

-- The rez environment , wich will define the available actions and commands.
+- The rez environment, wich will decide the available actions and commands.
-- The task ID, wich will define the variables stored in the context metadata like project name, task name, user name, shot name...
+- The task ID, wich will decide the variables stored in the context metadata like project name, task name, user name, shot name...

 ## The rez environment

 Silex can load plugins dynamically thanks to rez.
-Each plugins will register a list of actions and commands.
+Each plugin will register a list of actions and commands.
 The order is important because registed actions can override and inherit from child actions.

 ## The task ID